30-60-90 Day Plan for Sales Managers: How to Hit the Ground Running in a New Role

 Sales Manager getting to know team on Zoom call, showing the important of creating a 30-60-90 day plan for success

-Starting a new job as a sales manager can be overwhelming: In between onboarding and getting to know your direct reports, you need to familiarize yourself with company tools and technology, marketing operations, and sales goals and metrics.
+Starting a new job as a sales manager can be overwhelming.
+In between onboarding and getting to know your direct reports, you need to familiarize yourself with company tools and technology, marketing operations, as well as sales goals and metrics.
 To set themselves up for success, many sales managers rely on a 30-60-90 day plan to help them create and prioritize objectives, set clear expectations and accountability, and maximize output.

 Read on to discover how sales managers and teams can create a three-month sales plan to ensure success in their new role.